-Therefore, hybrid environments and SSE correlate as internet-based activities that need to be secure.
-Secure operations on virtualized grounds are the priority of businesses, so more restricted access to only-role required cloud resources and applications is mandatory to maintain adequate protection levels.
+Therefore, hybrid environments and Security Service Edge correlate as internet-based activities that need to be secure.
+Security services to protect operations on virtualized grounds are the priority of businesses, so more restricted access to only-role required cloud resources and applications is mandatory to maintain adequate protection levels.

 Entering 2023: what to expect?

 Primarily introduced as a cloud-based service, SSE’s popularity quickly increased after it was presented in early 2021.
 It was perceived as a more convenient option for organizations not bound to SD-WAN infrastructure.
 Newly launching modern businesses are already virtually adopting the cloud-centric practice of creating digital teams and work environments.